EleanorRigby/ruby-design-pattern/README.md

-# ruby-design-pattern
+# Ruby Design Pattern
-Collection of design pattern implementation in Ruby
+Collection of design pattern implementation in Ruby as part of my exercise to learn this language.